Rapptz/discord.py/docs/api.rst

 .. function:: on_reaction_clear_emoji(reaction)

-    Called when a message has a specific reaction removed from it.
+    Called when a specific reaction is removed from a message.
 Similar to :func:`on_message_edit`, if the message is not found in the internal message cache, then this event will not be called.
 Consider using :func:`on_raw_reaction_clear_emoji` instead.